inria-larsen/icub-teleoperation/README.md

 Firstly, the user must guarantee that both the host computer (the one running the yarp server), and the client computer (the one running xsens modules) are connected to the same network.

 The yarp.conf file in both the computers has to be properly set-up:
-- 'yarp conf', on both the computers to retrieve the yarp.conf files location.
+- `yarp conf`, on both the computers to retrieve the yarp.conf files location.
-- On Windows: 'ipconfig', to retrieve the ip address assigned to the computer.
+- On Windows: `ipconfig`, to retrieve the ip address assigned to the computer.
-- On Ubuntu: 'ifconfig'
+- On Ubuntu: `ifconfig`
 - Edit the yarp.conf files:

 	on the host computer